SANKALP1011/Football-Api/README.md

 - This is the authenticated football where once the user is authenticated then user could use the auth token to access the other football routes.
 - This api fetches the information about various things such as Leagues , Clubs , Players and number of trophioes that club has won till now.

+# Stack
+ - Node and express as backend
+ - Mysql as database
+ - Heroku for deployment
+ - Jwt token for authentication
+ - Joi for validation

 # Routes
 - Register
   > - This route helps in registering the user and authenticating the user